in4k/in4k.github.io/wiki/about.markdown

 layout: "wiki-page"
 ---

-Goal of the IN4K site is to be the central resource about creation of 4 KB intros.
+The goal of the in4k site is to be the central resource about creation of demoscene 4kb intros.

-We hope to compile public domain resources into a single site, as well as mirror them incase of website closures or downtime.
+We hope to compile public domain resources into a single site, as well as mirror them (in case of websites closing).

 Interesting links: